skupperproject/refdog/input/commands/token/issue.md

 Issue a token file redeemable for a link to the current site.

-This command first creates a grant in order to issue the token.
+This command first creates an access grant in order to issue the token.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Systemd</td><tr><th>Waits for</th><td>Ready</td></table>